ioanev/ompss-2-tutorial/README.md

 #### Initialization

-OmpSs being a task-based runtime system, the way we distribute work differs from the OpenMP method of parallelization used in the current example.
+OmpSs-2 being a task-based runtime system, the way we distribute work differs from the OpenMP method of parallelization used in the current example.
 In this example, we choose to associate a task to each tile to be computed.
 That said, the main thread iterates over the loops and keeps spawning tasks, which then reside in the task pool, ready to be served by a team of threads.
 Which thread computes which tile is chosen by the runtime.

 The tasks need to also include directionality annotations based on the type of accesses being done to the data structures operated in the task body.
 As the matrices are only written during initialization, we enclose them in the `out` clause.
 Aside from expressing data direction, we need to specify which section of data is going to be operated by each task, in order to build proper dependencies between tasks, and thus effectively avoid data races.

-In OmpSs, directives can be _inlined_ or _outlined_.
-When inlined, the `pragma` applies immediatly to the following statement, and the compiler outlines that statement as in OpenMP.
+In OmpSs-2, directives can be _inlined_ or _outlined_.
+When inlined, the `pragma` applies immediately to the following statement, and the compiler outlines that statement as in OpenMP.
 The code block below presents an example of inlined directives.

 ```cpp
 void